Sunday, March 16, 2025

 Want to know what is happening in the Region?
 Check out the Region 49 Newsletter!

-**Get your SCORE GRANT applications in!!
-Grants for up to $1,000 are available for IEA members and their local associations to collaborate and create opportunities for community service or school projects APPLY HERE
+**Get your SCORE GRANT applications in!
+Grants for up to $1,000 are available for IEA members & their local associations to collaborate and create opportunities for community service/school projects APPLICATIONS FOR THE 2026 SCHOOL YEAR WILL OPEN APRIL 1, 2025

 ICE and D114 Plans